 The content you share can be your original content or curated content.
 Curating content is sharing content created by others that would be of value to your target audience.

 Content can take many forms.
-It can be written, audio, video, or visual.
+It can be written, audio, video or graphic.
+For example:

 Written content: blog posts, articles, guest blog posts, whitepapers, eBooks, reports, case studies, emails, surveys, etc.